r3dm4n/NestedActionBarTabswithViewPagerDEMO/README.md

-# A little tutorial on how to create Nested ActionBar Tabs with ViewPager
+Tutorial on how to create Nested ActionBar Tabs with ViewPager